wasp-os/wasp-os/docs/install.rst

 For Pine64 PineTime devices running Infinitime then nRF Connect for Android can be used to install wasp-bootloader:

+* Ensure the watch is fully charged before attempting to install the wasp-bootloader.
+Running out of power during this process can brick sealed devices.
 * Copy ``reloader-mcuboot.zip`` (see :ref:`Building wasp-os from source`) to
   your Android device and download
   `nRF Connect <https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp>`_